franko/gsl-shell/doc/user-manual/gdt.rst

 .. function:: sampling_optimize(t, x_name, y_names, eps_rels)

-    Returns a new data table by optimizing the sampling points over the variable `x_name` so that for each of the list of variables `y_names` a linear interpolation does not introduce an error greater then the corresponding relative tolerances `eps_rels`.
+    Returns a new data table by optimizing the sampling points over the variable `x_name` so that for each of the list of variables `y_names` a linear interpolation would not introduce an error greater then the corresponding relative tolerances `eps_rels`.

     The argument `y_names` should be table with a list of names or a string with a single